 The government releases areas in Australian waters for oil and gas exploration each year.

-Anyone who has an interest in areas that may be released for bidding can have their say during the consultation phase in February and March each year.
+Anyone who has an interest in areas that may be released for bidding can have their say during the consultation.

 The offshore petroleum industry is invited to shape the acreage release each year.
-They can submit nominations for release areas to be considered.
+You can submit nominations for release areas to be considered.

-There aren’t any restrictions on the number of nominations you can put forward, however the government may change this if:
+We do not place limits on the number of nominations you can put forward.
+However the government may change this if:

 Complete the online nomination form on business.gov.au

-- where precompetitive open-file studies of the geology or other features of the area are being undertaken.
+- where precompetitive open-file studies of the geology or other features of the area are being undertaken

 Before areas are released for bidding, the government undertakes a consultation process.
 We seek feedback from anyone who has an interest in a specific area and can provide information relevant to exploration in that area.
 This includes:

 - the public

 - other marine users, like the fishing, aquaculture and tourism industries